 Item F: International Coordinator

 The committee must consider how the nominee demonstrates familiarity with the current status and future development of international science education research.

-Score 1 Score 2 Score 3 The nominee demonstrates some The nominee demonstrates The nominee demonstrate knowledge about the current and knowledge about the current expertise with current and future development of international and future development of future development of science education research. international science education international science research and experience education research and has a working with scholars from variety of experiences outside their home country or working with scholars from region over the past five years. outside their home country or region over the past five years.
-Notes:
+Score 1 Score 2 Score 3

+The nominee demonstrates some knowledge about the current and future development of international science education research.
+The nominee demonstrates knowledge about the current and future development of international science education research and experience working with scholars from outside their home country or region over the past five years.
+The nominee demonstrates expertise with current and future development of international science education research and has a variety of experiences working with scholars from outside their home country or region over the past five years.

+Notes: the past 1170 years.